kintoandar/caixabreak/README.rst

 Disclamer
 ---------

-This application is not related with CGD in any way.
+This application is not affiliated with CGD in any way.